 The 1904 Season: Part Two

 As mentioned previously, the Pittsburgh Pirates had lost their best starter to injury, Deacon Phillippe, on June 16 after his 5-1 win.
 They stood in 4th place in the NL standings, just six games out of first place.
 Without Phillippe though, it was going to be tough to just keep up the same pace they were on so unless they could jump over three teams in the standings, their three year run of National League pennants would come to an end.
-They had the same offense as in 1903 but most of the players were having slightly down years, the manager/left fielder Fred Clarke also missed a lot of time, so they would need to rely on star pitcher Sam Leever and some new blood in the rotation to get them back to the top spot in the division they had become accustomed to holding.
+They had the same offense as in 1903 but most of the players were having slightly down years, the manager/left fielder Fred Clarke also missed a lot of time with a leg injury, so they would need to rely on star pitcher Sam Leever and some new blood in the rotation to get them back to the top spot in the division they had become accustomed to holding.

 The Pirates replaced Phillippe with a star college pitcher named Mike Lynch, who was undefeated while attending Brown University.
 He would make his first career start just five days after Deacon was hurt and he won 9-6 over the Cardinals in St Louis.
 With him in the rotation the Pirates started winning but they weren’t moving up the standings because the three teams ahead of them were playing well.
 In fact, despite being 15-8 since Phillippe got hurt, on July 15th the Pirates were now 12 games out and still in 4th place.